Hey there, I’m Daniela and this is the Science of Travel Blog!

 Education is the absolute foundation, the building block, of truly sustainable change.
 When education starts, better decisions will follow.
 Because we start to understand, to connect, to care.

 That's a wrap my friend.
 If you like what your just read, then you’ll love my emails.
 The STORIES OF EARTH newsletter is a sanctuary for travel enthusiasts, the big-hearted and the curious.
-Sign up if you want get emails about Earth, nature, sustainable traveling and the geological history (formation) of travel destinations and landscapes, notifications for the SCIENCE OF TRAVEL Podcast + Blog as well as alerts and updates about new online travel classes at EarthyUniversity.
+Sign up if you want get emails about Earth, nature, sustainable traveling and the geological history (formation) of travel destinations and landscapes, notifications for the SCIENCE OF TRAVEL Blog as well as alerts and updates about new online travel classes at EarthyUniversity.
 The emails you receive from me read like emails from a close friend.

-This episode was about establishing the fundamental mindset that is required for sustainable traveling that doesn't feel like a chore.
+This article was about establishing the fundamental mindset that is required for sustainable traveling that doesn't feel like a chore.
 Part 3 of this series is about building your ecofriendly itinerary and gives concrete sustainable travel tips for before, during and after your trip.

 The Sustainable Travel Checklist